Could We Eliminate Spam With DMARC?

 What if someone gets control over your computer, and sends out spam using your credentials ?

+First you have to fix it.
+If you don't, then you don't deserve to send out email.
+Because right now, many criminals take over computers and use them to send out spam and the computer's owner does not fix it.

+Second, you have to drop that email account and use another one.
+Not that hard, they are free from gmail, prrotonmail, outlook, yahoo etc. If your entire email server is pawned, then you have to change the domain.
+Consider it the appropriate punishment for failing to maintain proper security - it's

 "Could We Eliminate Spam With DMARC?"
-(Score:3)
+(Score:5, Interesting)

 "No."